vndevpro/vndevpro.github.io/_posts/2015-8-28-recaptcha-intergration.md

 ## How to use RecaptchaNet

+I choose this because it does not require any dependency (as version 1.3).

 To have a detail guide from the creator, please go to there [documentation site][7]

-I choose this because it does not require any dependency (version 1.3).

 ## References